Charangit567/internai1/README.md

 Here’s how to structure a **well-organized GitHub repository** for your project.
-The repository should be easy to understand, navigate, and replicate for other users or collaborators.

 ---

 ### **1. Repository Structure**